GSA/ficam-playbooks/_fpki/announcements/5_health_it_removal.md

 Removing the CAs from these trust list configurations may improve performance and reduce maintenance overhead.

-## Who can I contact for help or more information?
+## Who Can I Contact for Help or More Information?
 Email us at fpki@gsa.gov

 ## Additional Resources
 Details of each CA affected by this change are listed below.
 You can also download files with copies of the CA certificates.

-To download PEM files with these CA certificates:
+Do the following To download PEM files with these CA certificates:

 CA Certificates _Issued By_ |Download PEM File|
 ---|---|